-Also possible is a search for "clumpy" DM composed of macroscopic objects, such as Q-balls [35], that lead to transient variations of fundamental constants [36].
-For these models, one may either rely on the annual variation in the measured noise non-Gaussianity for a single setup [36] or on measuring correlated propagation of variation in fundamental constants at $\sim 300 \text{ km/s}$ galactic velocities through the network [4].
+Also possible is a search for "clumpy" DM composed of macroscopic objects, such as Q balls [34], that lead to transient variations of fundamental constants [35].
+For these models, one may either rely on the annual variation in the measured noise non-Gaussianity for a single setup [35] or on measuring correlated propagation of variation in fundamental constants at ~300 km/s galactic velocities through the network [4].
 Prior work relating the results of axion searches to the galactic DM distribution, such as Ref.
-[37], could be similarly applied to the proposed observations to relate them to the galactic DM distribution.
+[36], could be similarly applied to the proposed observations to relate them to the galactic DM distribution.

 For extending the search to higher frequency, a silicon spacer with a higher sound speed than fused silica could be used.
-Cryogenic silicon cavities are also a promising route to improved thermal noise performance [38], and could extend the sensitivity to VULF DM by an order of magnitude.
+Cryogenic silicon cavities are also a promising route to improved thermal noise performance [37], and could extend the sensitivity to VULF DM by an order of magnitude.

-Acknowledgements We would like to thank P. Hamilton, H. Muller, D. Schlippert, M. Arvanitaki, S. Dimopoulos, G. Ranjit, M. Baryakhtar, J. Huang, E. Rasel, B. Roberts, and R. Walsworth for discussions.
-This work was supported in part by the US NSF and by the National Key Research Program of China under Grant 2016YFA0302002, and the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant XDB21010100.
+We would like to thank P. Hamilton, H. Muller, D. Schlippert, M. Arvanitaki, S. Dimopoulos, G. Ranjit, M. Baryakhtar, J. Huang, E. Rasel, B. Roberts, and R. Walsworth for discussions.
+This work was supported in part by the U.S. NSF, by the Heising-Simons Foundation, and by the National Key Research Program of China under Grant No. 2016YFA0302002, and the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB21010100.